justinsisley/Invisible-Framework/docs/tutorial/server.md

 Let's do both.

 Take a look at your __.env__ file.
-Notice that the "API" key is set to "https://jsonplaceholder.typicode.com".
+Notice that the "REMOTE_API" key is set to "https://jsonplaceholder.typicode.com".
 This is our proxy endpoint.
 We can modify this value to suit our needs, but for demo purposes, we'll leave the default value.

 The JSONPlaceholder service provides a mock API for testing purposes, and one of its endpoints is `https://jsonplaceholder.typicode.com/posts`, which returns a list of sample posts.
 Let's add some UI code to see if a call to `/api/r/posts` returns the same thing.